khalid-hussain/theprophetsprayer/README.md

 I've highlight things which I would like to get back to as TODO comments in the text files.
 If you know the answer or verifications required, please do contact me or open an issue or send in a pull request.

 - Qurʾān ayah markers that are valid in both HTML and LaTeX.
+- Ayahs quoted as block use a different reference compared to inline quotations.
+Is this a problem?
 - Add proper dua symbols for Prophets, Scholars and Companions.
   - Prophets (ʿalayh al-Salām)
   - Male